KDE/documentation-develop-kde-org/content/docs/use/akonadi/_index.md

 weight: 7
 group: "features"
 description: >
-  Akonadi and the KDE PIM libraries allows you to manage personal information comming from multiple sources efficiently.
+  Akonadi and the KDE PIM libraries allows you to manage personal information coming from multiple sources efficiently.
 aliases:
   - /docs/akonadi/
 ---